Lekan19/nginginx-flask-container-POC/README.md

 You are part of a remote and distributed team who is developing a Python web application.
 Lately, your peers have been complaining about Python version differences causing the app to behave differently or not work at all.
 The problems are not consistent across all team members and you see ["Works on my machine!"](https://blog.codinghorror.com/the-works-on-my-machine-certification-program/) in Slack a lot more now.

-The first "production" launch of the app is a low traffic private beta that is scheduled for next week.
-To support the launch, you need to build a production ready setup.
-Since the application is still in heavy development you don't want to make the version differences worse by adding yet another environment.
-You therefore decide to use Docker to build a setup that can be used for development and production.

 ## The Task